 An active scholarship program provides assistance to music majors as well as non-majors.
-Students are invited to write, call (405) 744-6133, or check our Web site (http://music.okstate.edu) for audition information.
+Students are invited to write, call (405) 744-6133, or check our website (music.okstate.edu) for audition information.

 Faculty members, students and ensembles present over 100 concerts and recitals annually.
 The department also supports an active program of extension and outreach opportunities.